tesseract-ocr/tessdoc/TrainingTesseract.md

-# How to use the tools provided to train Tesseract3 for a new language.
+# How to use the tools provided to train Tesseract 3.0x for a new language.

 For training Tesseract 2.0x see [TrainingTesseract2](TrainingTesseract2).